mbs-team/gitlab-deployer/readme.md

 Login into the MBS docker hub account.
 docker login --username=<user-name>
 ```
-@See lastpass for credentials.

-Craete a new image based on linux/amd64.
+Create a new image based on linux/amd64.
 Tag the build with the right node version (see DockerFile).
 ```bash
 docker build --platform linux/amd64 -t mbsteam/nodejs-azurecli-sshagent:node-18 .
 ```
 this might take a while.

 Push the new image to the repo with the right tag.
 ```bash
 docker push mbsteam/nodejs-azurecli-sshagent:node-18
 ```